Johnny Nitro (musician): Early history

 Nitro was born in 1951, and he grew up in Sacramento, California.
 As a child, he liked to draw illustrations and cartoons.
 At 13 years old, he bought his first Fender electric guitar at a pawn shop with lunch money that he had saved.
 He taught himself to play by listening to his friend's B.B.
 King record.
 He played lead guitar in some local "basement bands" for several years after purchasing his first guitar.
 Some of Nitro's early musical influences were Beach Boys, Chuck Berry and British Invasion bands.
 During this period, blues and folk music were popular in the United States.
 However, living electric blues musicians were often neglected, as well as practitioners of Chicago Blues.
 Nitro, however, was drawn to electric blues, and he found inspiration in artists such as Albert Collins, Albert King, T-Bone Walker, and Guitar Slim as a teen.

 In the 1972, Nitro moved to San Francisco to attend the San Francisco Art Institute, where he had received an academic scholarship.
 The cultural and creative energy of SFAI of the 1970s and 1980s left a profound impact on many artists, such as Dara Birnbaum, Bill Jacobson, and Carol Szymanski.
 The experimental filmmaker, George Kuchar, taught at the school for decades.

 At SFAI, Nitro studied filmmaking, painting, and sculpture.
 He developed a film development technique, in which he would spray footage with raw developer in the sunlight.
 Then, he would wash the film with a garden hose to leave "...splotches of clear undeveloped film along side big, black dots in different sizes of developed film," according to friend and fellow film student, Jonathan Slon.
 The size and the shape of splotches varied, depending on how the nozzle was handled.
 "John got me thinking about how one might manipulate the image down to the chemistry of the emulsion," Slon explained.

 After three years at SFAI, Nitro dropped out of college.
-He decided that he didn't want to make a living as a fine artist.
+He decided that he did not want to make a living as a fine artist.
 Instead, he would pursue music and auto work.
 Nitro continued to live in the North Beach district of San Francisco, sometimes out of a 1947 panel truck.
 He supported himself with various jobs, including auto mechanic work and drag race work at venues such as Sears Point.
 He picked up the name "Nitro" due to his work with automobiles.
 As he explained in a 2006 interview, "I was the guy who mixed the fuel, so I was Nitro Man."